 - "A size-6 disposable toddler diaper makes an inexpensive but very effective insert pad."

-- "We use a swimmer's plastic diaper over mom's regular diaper when we go out for an extended length of time."
+- "We use a plastic swim diaper over mom's regular diaper when we go out for an extended length of time."

 - Use incontinence protection products that are more absorbent than you think you will need.

-- "I use the overnight diapers for my Mom 24/7.
+- "I use the overnight adult diapers for my Mom 24/7.
 It's expensive, but worth it."